xolox/dedupfs/README.md

 # DedupFS: A deduplicating FUSE file system written in Python

 The Python script [dedupfs.py](http://github.com/xolox/dedupfs/blob/master/dedupfs.py) implements a file system in user-space using [FUSE](http://en.wikipedia.org/wiki/Filesystem_in_Userspace).
-It's called DedupFS because the file system's primary feature is [deduplication](http://en.wikipedia.org/wiki/Data_deduplication), which enables it to store virtually unlimited copies of files because data is only stored once.

-In addition to deduplication the file system also supports transparent compression using any of the compression methods [lzo](http://en.wikipedia.org/wiki/LZO), [zlib](http://en.wikipedia.org/wiki/zlib) and [bz2](http://en.wikipedia.org/wiki/bz2).

-These two properties make the file system ideal for backups: I'm currently storing 250 GB worth of backups using only 8 GB of disk space.
+It's called DedupFS because the file system's primary feature is [data deduplication](http://en.wikipedia.org/wiki/Data_deduplication), which enables it to store virtually unlimited copies of files because unchanged data is only stored once.
+In addition to deduplication the file system also supports transparent compression using the compression methods [lzo](http://en.wikipedia.org/wiki/LZO), [zlib](http://en.wikipedia.org/wiki/zlib) and [bz2](http://en.wikipedia.org/wiki/bz2).
+These properties make the file system ideal for backups: I'm currently storing 250 GB worth of backups using only 8 GB of disk space.

-Several aspects of the design of DedupFS were inspired by [Venti](http://en.wikipedia.org/wiki/Venti) and [ZFS](http://en.wikipedia.org/wiki/ZFS) (though I've never personally used either).
+Several aspects of the design of DedupFS were inspired by [Venti](http://en.wikipedia.org/wiki/Venti) (ignoring the distributed aspect, for now…) and [ZFS](http://en.wikipedia.org/wiki/ZFS), though I've never personally used either.
+The [ArchiveFS](http://code.google.com/p/archivefs/) and [lessfs](http://www.lessfs.com/) projects share similar goals but have very different implementations.

 ## Usage